akashacms/akashacms-website/documents/configuration/ab-plugins.html.md

     module.exports.config = function(akasha, config) {
         config.root_partials.push(path.join(__dirname, 'partials'));
         config.root_layouts.push(path.join(__dirname, 'layout'));
-        config.root_assets.push(path.join(__dirname, 'bootstrap'));
+        config.root_assets.unshift(path.join(__dirname, 'bootstrap'));
         ...
     }

 Remember that AkashaCMS searches these arrays to find files.
 By adding its own directories to these arrays, a plugin provides its own files for use in rendering a website.

-The `push` function makes sure the directory name goes to the end of the given array.
-This seemingly minor point is important for determining the order of precedence of files in one directory or another.
-This gives the website author the option to override partials or layouts provided by plugins.
+There's a careful dance played in whether a directory is pushed or unshifted into an array.
+Remember that the goal is for a plugin that's early in the list to override plugins later in the list.
+Remember that `push` inserts items on the end of the array, while `unshift` inserts items at the beginning.
+This seemingly minor point is important for maintaining the correct idea of which plugin is first.

+What's different is that

+* for `root_partials` and `root_layouts`, AkashaCMS searches for the first matching file, stopping when it finds one.
+For a layout or partial template in one plugin to override one in another plugin, the plugin has to be scanned first.
+* for `root_assets`, AkashaCMS copies the file tree of each named directory in turn.
+For a file in a plugin asset directory to override an identically-named file in another plugin, the plugin's assets directory has to be copied second.

+If you're unclear about the order of entries in these arrays, this command prints out the configuration data:

+    $ akashacms config

-This is another common thing to do in the `config` function, add a function that's available in templates.
-Remember that the `funcs` object contains functions that are available to templates.
+Another common thing to do in the `config` function is to add a function for use in templates.
+Remember that `config.funcs` contains the functions for use in templates.
 This example comes from the `akashacms-social-buttons` plugin:

     // http://www.reddit.com/buttons/
     config.funcs.redditThisButton = function(arg, callback) {